-Pyramid Tease is compatible with Leopard, Snow Leopard, Lion and Mountain Lion.
+Pyramid Tease for Mac is compatible with Snow Leopard (10.6) and higher.

 Pyramid Tease is a computer version of a game normally played with golf tees on a wooden board.
 The goal is to remove all by one tee by jumping tees to remove them (as you would jump an opponent's pieces in the game of Checkers).